Free Text Remover

 Colored Text on Matching Backgrounds

-White text on a bright background or dark text on a dark background can be harder for the OCR to detect because of low contrast.
-If the AI misses low-contrast text on the first pass, try adjusting the brightness or contrast of your image before uploading.
-Increasing the contrast between the text and background helps the detection model identify the text regions more accurately, leading to more complete removal.
+White text on a light background or dark text on a dark background can fly under the OCR's radar.
+If the AI misses low-contrast text, try bumping up the contrast or brightness in a quick image editor before uploading.
+Making the text stand out more from the background helps the detection model find it, which leads to more thorough removal.

 Frequently Asked Questions